 The interim dividends paid by the Company are set out in note 10 to the financial statements.

-Subsequent to the year-end, the Board approved a fourth interim dividend for the year ended 31 December 2023 of 2.5 pence per ordinary share, which was paid on 2 April 2024.
+Subsequent to the year-end, the Board approved a fourth interim dividend for the year ended 31 December 2024 of 3.0p per ordinary share, which will be paid on 2 April 2025.

 Share Capital